michaeltanguom/prototype-analytics-platform/src/bronze/api/development_order.md

 Phase 6: Orchestration

-APIOrchestrator - Depends on all other components
+Orchestration script depends on all other components

 This order ensures that: